The Rundown

 - Doesn’t contain glucosamine, so you will need to supplement

-The Diamond Naturals Skin & Coat Recipe is the highest quality “cheap” food you’ll find on the market, and it’s on-par with the top-level, most pricey ones out there.
+The Diamond Naturals Skin & Coat Recipe is the highest quality “cheap” dog food you’ll find on the market, and it’s on-par with the top-level, most pricey ones out there.

 It contains the same premium quality, whole food ingredients, as well as extra supplements to protect against hypothyroidism and keep your Golden Retriever’s skin and coat healthy.